 Mary-Rita O'Shea, City Clerk

-Melissa Ripley, Senior Clerk
+Melissa Ripley, Assistant City Clerk

 The City Clerk’s office is the official record keeper for the City of Melrose.
 Our mission is to maintain and protect these records in the best possible manner and service the public by providing the information in an efficient and timely manner.
 The City Clerk supports the Board of Aldermen with meeting preparation: agenda, clerk's the Board of Aldermen meetings and generates the meeting minutes.
 Further the Clerk provides administrative support to the Board of Appeals, Board of Registers of Voters and Supervises the Election Administrator.